glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

     #Bit of a cheat code to copy a file over before using it.
     \tools\PsExec.exe \\DESKTOP-132B1OL,RemoteMachine -d -f -c \Tools\RawCopy.exe

   What does this do?
 PsExec will copy \Tools\RawCopy.exe to the c:\Windows folder of DESKTOP-132B1OL and try to run it.
 Same with RemoteMachine.
 RawCopy needs all sorts of command line options so it will fail BUT the tool has be in place.
-Why didn't i use the -c switch?
+Why didn't i use the **-c** switch?
 I'll show you:

-The breakdown:

- - I am running PsExec with a list of two computers, DESKTOP-132B1OL and RemoteMachine
- - I am using **-d** to detach the process we are launching from the PsExec Session so I don't have to wait for the first one to finish
- - I am using **-f -c** to force copy RawCopy to the remote machines.
- - I am running RawCopy with the same commands as in the previous example except I need to cha
+    \tools\PsExec.exe \\DESKTOP-132B1OL,RemoteMachine -d cmd /c c:\Windows\RawCopy.exe /FileNamePath:C:0 /OutputPath:"\\vmware-host\Shared Folders\Evidence\" /OutputName:^%computername^%-$MFT

+On my evidence share, I am looking to have two seperate files from
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjAxMDgxNThdfQ==
+eyJoaXN0b3J5IjpbMTA5MzUxOTQwMV19
 -->